consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 end
 {% endhighlight %}

-Being aware of this issue can save you lot of time trying to debug the performance issues in your application.
+Being aware of this issue can save you lots of time trying to debug the performance issues in your application.

 ## Conclusion

-When it comes to manage configuration it's almost always better to use the `#fetch` method than the `or` operator.
+When it comes to manage configuration it's almost always better to use the `#fetch` method over the `or` operator.
 Not only because it allows `nil` values.
 It also helps you discovering missing configuration parts and handle missing keys with ease.